DarvidTorres/mydocs/C/Overview.md

 - C95: Extension to C90, published in 1995.
 Added some features like digraphs and multibyte support.
 It also defined the __STDC_VERSION__ macro that can be tested to determine the version of ISO C a certain compiler supports.
 - C99: Improvements added to C95 like C++-style single line comments, inline functions, plus addition of more headers.
 - C11: published in 2011.
 Added some keywords (like _Generic) and a multi-threading API.
 Improved Unicode support.

+# C declarations

+A declaration introduces one or more identifiers into the program and specifies their meaning and properties.